Stem Cell Research Center

-The dental laboratory in the Cancer Research Center has approximately 900 square feet of research space.
+The Stem Cells and Regenerative Therapies Research Center has approximately 900 square feet of research space.
 This research laboratory is part of the interdisciplinary basic and translational cancer research that is being conducted by College of Dentistry, College of Medicine, and College of Pharmacy faculty and staff.

-Current research in the CRC dental lab consists of neurotrophins and nerve cell survival and injury, and dental stem cell use for Parkinson’s and other neuroscience diseases.
+Current research in the Stem Cells and Regenerative Therapies Research Center consists of neurotrophins and nerve cell survival and injury, and dental stem cell use for Parkinson’s and other neuroscience diseases.

 Faculty Working the Cancer Research Center